Short-Term Bond Funds

 Definition of a Short-Term Bond Fund

 A short-term bond fund is a fund that invests in bonds with maturities of less than five years.
-Any entity can issue short-term debt, including governments, corporations rated investment grade, and companies rated below investment grade.
+Any entity can issue short-term debt, including governments, corporations, and companies rated below investment grade.

 Risk and Yield

 Short-term bonds in this category tend to have lower interest rate risk than either intermediate- or long-term bonds, so they tend to hold up better when market conditions are unfavorable.
-However, you can lose principal in a short-term bond fund.
+Regardless of the low risk, it is possible to lose your principal in a short-term bond fund.

-Another consideration is that these funds, by virtue of their location on the lower-risk end of the risk-and-return spectrum, offer low yields.
+Another consideration is that these funds, by virtue of their location on the lower-risk end of the risk-to-return spectrum, offer low yields.
 Note that risk and yield typically go hand-in-hand in the bond market.
 In many cases, the yields may not be sufficient to overcome the impact of inflation.
-However, low yields are the price that investors need to pay to achieve a greater degree of safety.
+However, low yields are the price investors pay for achieving a greater degree of safety.

 Short-Term Bond Funds vs. Money Market Funds

 Short-term bonds are typically considered to be the next rung up the risk ladder from money market funds.
 Whereas short-term bond funds have modest share price fluctuation, money market funds can maintain a stable $1 share price.

 In exchange for the slightly higher risk, short-term bond funds offer higher yields than money market funds.
 For this reason, short-term funds can be an option for those with a slightly longer investment horizon (the amount of time an investment is expected to be held), such as two to three years, that allows them to take on a modest degree of risk in exchange for a higher yield.